top of page

 The New Economics Foundation has been arguing for a shorter wroking week for years.
 Check out their website for an array of different resources on the topic, and their book Time On Our Side.

 Debt can be useful.
 It can help us to spread out the cost of useful investments.
 But it is also a tool by which the rich can exploit the poor.
 We have seen a pattern recur throughout history to the present day.
 Lenders and borrowers should have shared responsibility to ensure that debts are contracted and spent fairly and responsibly.
 But all too often, lenders shirk their responsibilities and exploit those who need to borrow.
+Join the campaign or learn more about it here.

 by Corianna Dengler and Lisa Marie Seebacher, 2019